|WHAT DOES GOD LOOK LIKE?|

 Is He invisible?

-If Hi is invisible, how could He appear visibly to Abraham and to Moses?Is this a conflict within Scripture?
+If He is invisible, how could He appear visibly to Abraham and to Moses?Is this a conflict within Scripture?

-To start with, the Bible says the following about God:
+To start with, Job, in the Bible, says the following about God:

 ". . . how can man be just with God? . . .
 For he is not a man, as I am, that I should answer him."
 (Job 9:2, 32)

 The Bible frequently describes God as having hands (Ex.
 23:22), face (Ex.
 23:20), arms (Isa.
-51:9), feet (2 Kings 19:24), eyes (Gen. 6:8), a voice (Gen. 3:8), etc. Describing God as actually having these parts of human anatomy are examples of the figure of speech known as anthropopatheia (condescension) which visualizes God in terms of human experience.
+51:9), feet (2 Kings 19:24), eyes (Gen. 6:8), a voice (Gen. 3:8), and so on.
+Describing God as actually having these parts of human anatomy are examples of the figure of speech known as anthropopatheia (condescension) which visualizes God in terms of human experience.
 The Bible describes the Eternal Being as follows:

 "No one has seen God at any time . . . ."
 (John 1:18)

 "God is spirit . . . ."
 (John 4:24)